Patrik Sjöberg: Career

 Sjöberg has a gold medal from the World Championships in Rome 1987 and has three Olympic medals: silver medals from Los Angeles 1984 and Barcelona 1992, and a bronze medal from Seoul 1988.
 Sjöberg is the only high jumper to have won medals in more than two Olympic Games.
 He won the 1985 World Indoor Games, is a four-time European Indoor champion and twice won the World Cup title.

 Sjöberg received the Svenska Dagbladet Gold Medal in 1985.
 He has inspired many later Swedish high jumpers, most notably Kajsa Bergqvist, Linus Thörnblad, Staffan Strand, and Stefan Holm.
 His world record of 2.42 m was broken 15 months later, when, on the eve of the Seoul Summer Olympics, Javier Sotomayor jumped 2.43 m in September 1988 at a meet in Spain.

 Sjöberg competed as a celebrity dancer in Let's Dance 2014, finishing fourth.

-Sjöberg, who is a survivor of child sexual abuse, is co-founder of the website Dumpen.se.
-They chat with pedophiles and child groomers online posing as underage (under 15, the age of consent in Sweden) children.
-If the predator wants to meet the ”child”, Sjöberg and his associate Sara Nilsson travel to confront him, then post the chat logs and the video of their confrontation on the website.
+Sjöberg, who is a survivor of child sexual abuse, is co-founder of the website Dumpen.se, a website that exposes pedophiles and discusses issues relating to child grooming and sexual abuse.